The TMS Center of New Jersey

 Symptoms of Clinical Depression

-If you are experiencing four or more of these and feeling a depressed mood for more than a 2-week period, you may want to seek medical help.
+If you are experiencing these and have the feeling of a depressed mood for more than a 2-week period, you may want to seek medical help.

 Significant increase or decrease in appetite